 but prosperity will reward the righteous.

 The Bible tells you that the fool hates turning away from evil.
 It says you must walk with the wise so you yourself can be wise.
-It warns you that if you remain the companion to the fool, you will suffer harm.
+It warns you that if you remain the companion of the fool, you will suffer harm.

 10 As for a person who stirs up division, after warning her once and then twice, have nothing more to do with her, 11 knowing that such a person is warped and sinful; she is self-condemned.Titus 3:10-11